Aarti A Singla, MD, MBA

-Spinal cord stimulation is one of the non-surgical pain management treatment options available at Beacon Orthopaedics & Sports Medicine.
+Spinal cord stimulation is one of the non-surgical pain management treatment options offered by Dr. Singla.
 It’s a neuromodulation device that uses mild electrical currents to modify pain signals and reduce discomfort.

 In addition to spinal cord stimulation, Dr. Singla offers many fluoroscopically guided pain injections, including epidural steroid injections, nerve blocks, facet blocks, and radiofrequency ablation.

 She works one-on-one with you to design a pain management plan that provides the best results so you can get back to living your life pain-free.

 How does spinal cord stimulation work?